Whether you’re road-tripping or arriving after a long flight, settling into your hotel room is a welcome reward after a long travel day.

 How to check into a hotel

-When arriving at a hotel, locate the front desk (reception) with your ID and credit card ready.
-When checking in with the front desk staff, confirm the room type and any special requests you made (bed types, adjoining rooms, non-smoking, etc.)
+For an easy hotel check-in, simply go to the front desk (reception) and have your ID and credit card ready.
+Confirm the room type and any special requests you made (bed types, accessibility needs, adjoining rooms, non-smoking, etc.)

-Having traveled extensively and stayed in numerous hotels, I've come up with my own list of tips to speed-up the check-in process and make things a little easier once you are on the hotel:
+Having traveled extensively and stayed in numerous hotels, I’ve come up with my own tips to make things a little easier once you are in the hotel:

-• Particularly if you require an early check-in, make sure that you've communicated with the hotel in advance to confirm that this is possible.
+- If you require an early check-in, make sure you’ve contacted the hotel in advance to confirm that this is possible.

-• If you're traveling with a pet, familiarize yourself with the hotel's pet policy to avoid any unwelcome surprises.
-You can notify the hotel via email before your arrival or inquire before making your reservation.
-Be safe and keep copies of the email correspondence with the hotel.
+- If you’re traveling with a pet, familiarize yourself with the hotel’s pet policy to avoid any unwelcome surprises.
+You can notify the hotel via email before arriving or ask before making your reservation.
+Be sure to keep copies of the email correspondence with the hotel.

 What do I need to check into a hotel?